OmnisStudio/Omnis-JSWeather/README.md

 Requires Omnis Studio 8.1.2 or above

+## Demo
+A hosted version of Omnis Weather is running at http://omnisservice.mh.omnis-software.com/restweather/jsweather.htm

 ## Contents
 ### RESTWEATHER
 This folder contains the source JSON files for the Omnis library in Github.